 A locked vault in a Baghdad mosque contains a Quran written in lovely, sweeping Arabic calligraphy which, if not for its ink, could be displayed in a museum.
 But this holy book was written in blood—Saddam Hussein’s blood to be precise.

 Following an assassination attempt on the life of his son, Uday, the former dictator became a devout Muslim.
 Ironically though, with infinite resources it’s difficult to demonstrate your piety.
-In an attempted display of devotion, shortly after his 60th birthday Saddam had roughly 27 liters of his blood drawn and given to a calligrapher over a period of two years.
+In an attempted display of devotion, Saddam had roughly 27 liters of his blood drawn and given to a calligrapher over a period of two years.

 Over the course of two years the artist, Abbas Shakir Joudi al-Baghdadi, wrote some 600 pages of the Quran using the Iraqi president’s blood as ink.